-Book cover image for: Modularity of Emotions
+image of the book cover of Modularity of Emotions

 The Modularity of Emotions

-Edited by Luc Faucher and Christine Tappolet
+Edited by Luc Faucher and, Christine Tappolet

 $34.95 CAD / $39.95 USD